michalmonday/pi_zero_w_headless_setup_py/README.md

 * run `pi_zero_w_headless_setup.py`
 * ssh into the board (`ssh pi@raspberrypi.local`), (user=pi, password=raspberry),

+It was tested using the following image file:
+`2024-10-22-raspios-bullseye-armhf-lite.img`

 # Pre-requisites
 Before running the script, the following environment variables must be set:
 * WIFI_SSID